 Josef Malek, Photographer

 Josef’s conceptual photographs focus on current affairs: virtual identity, urban living, global warming, technology and social networking.
-Through digital photography, he explores them and presents them as non-fading Lambda C-type prints.
+Through digital photography, he explores and presents them as 'quiet realities', printed on non-fading Lambda C-type paper.

 Untitled I, II and VI are series of photographs that depict urban spaces: city scapes, buildings, vegetation and urban objects.
 Together they create an image of an ideal city, where urban spaces exist in harmony with plants, greenery and modern architecture.
 Such cities offer balanced conditions for urban living.
 Josef emphasizes the importance of the green spaces by depicting them in each photograph: a city park, panorama of hills behind a town's skyline, trees casting reflections on a glass and steel building.

 Urban Landscape, 2011, 55 x 43 cm, Lambda C-type print, mounted on Forex in a wooden frame (without glass)

 Another series of photographs is called Portraits, which explores virtual identity and social media.
 “Everyone uploads a vast number of images of themselves to their 'profiles', but it contradicts with their true selves.
 An individual’s identity is super-complex and it cannot be captured in a snapshot,” explains Josef.
 To find a 'profile photo' that would be appropriate, Josef looked outside the internet and in the art world of 1918.
 It was then, Kazimir Malevich introduced monochrome painting - a rendition of a multidimensional, infinite space that represents nothing, but itself.
 Combining Malevich's idea with latest technology for digital photography, Josef photographed the Self-portrait - an ultimate profile photo.